This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Potato scab is where the skins are damaged and scab over.
 Multiple factors cause it, but it is probably the number one reason when the soil is too alkaline.
 Another reason would be when irregular watering and the potatoes are allowed to dry out between watering.

-For more information about scab, check this article where I cover it all in much more detail.
+For more information about scab, check this article, where I cover it in much more detail.

-I keep getting asked about are the potatoes that have scab ruined, and you can eat them?
-The answer to this is the potatoes that have scabs are fine o eat; the tuber under the peel is okay.
-I would not suggest keeping any of these potatoes as seeds for the following year, though.
+I keep getting asked about the potatoes that have scab ruined, and you can eat them.
+The answer is that potatoes with scabs are fine o eat; the tuber under the peel is okay.
+I would not suggest keeping these potatoes as seeds for the following year.

 Harvesting Potatoes in a Raised Bed